jacobszmon/Git-Info-Pages/docs/03-Git-Fundamentals/05-Git-Ignore.md

 # Git ignore
 {: .no_toc }

 Sometimes we don't need certain files taking up storage in our repository.
-We use Git ignore to combat this.
+We use a Git Ignore to combat this.
 By simply putting a file called .gitignore we are able to exclude specific file types.

 ## Table of Contents
 {: .no_toc }